zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/azure_policy/_index.md

 For you to get familiar with the automation and deployment flow, below is an explanation:

-- User has deployed a Kubernetes cluster and has it connected as Azure Arc-enabled Kubernetes cluster.
+- User has deployed a Kubernetes cluster and has it connected as an Azure Arc-enabled Kubernetes cluster.

 - User is editing the environment variables on the Shell script file (1-time edit) which then will be used throughout the extension deployment.